 content warnings: police brutality

-In 1993, before Rudy Giuliani was elected mayor, he had his own team create The Rudolph W. Giuliani Vulnerability Study, a 464-page detailed report which highlighted all his weaknesses in effort to be prepared to finally defeat his opponent David Dinkins (who he narrowly lost to in the previous election.)
+In 1993, before Rudy Giuliani was elected New York City Mayor, he had his own team create The Rudolph W. Giuliani Vulnerability Study, a 464-page detailed report which highlighted all his weaknesses in effort to be prepared to finally defeat his opponent David Dinkins (who he narrowly lost to in the previous election.)
 One of the most startling parts about this report is there is a literal chapter called “RACIST” where it outlines less about things he said, but more outlining the racist culture he’s a part of and has actively supported.
 After the report’s use, Giuliani ordered the report to be destroyed but luckily there was someone who hated him enough to leak it.

 David Dinkins was the first and only Black mayor that NYC has had.
 A fact that is incredibly troubling, especially when you start to unfurl Giuliani’s career as Mayor and how he set a new blueprint for corrupt politicians and pioneered a new style and acceptance in police brutality, specifically weaponised against Black and Brown people.
 There’s a reason why there hasn’t been a Black mayor since Dinkins, and there’s a reason why there also hasn’t been a Black police commissioner since Dinkins either.
 Lee P. Brown was the last.

 It’s crucial for us to understand why there have been so many Black and Brown victims of police brutality, and how Mayor Giuliani’s administration unleashed a new relentless trend which mathematically brings us to the ‘Defund the Police’ protests and demands that are happening today.